JasonWatts/laterHasArrived/README.md

 1. Fix “unnamed cell” in upper left hand corner of results table on the results page

+1. [Respond] Display extra identifying info for all names (possibly minus names that already incorporate such info) on hover (Save for later)
+1. [Create/Respond/Results] Improve appearance fonts/margins/styling/...
+(M'kya and Maya)
+1. [Create] Allow second and subsequent questions within single survey;
+currently second/subsequent questions in an existing survey generate errors (Walker and Heather, will be done by Monday)

 1. ~~[Create] The prompt of the names.csv file should mention "file containing names of participants"~~
 1. ~~[Results] Verify resolution of NaN problem associated with duplicate rows/columns in AM table (In progress of merging)~~
 1. ~~[Respond] Remove (not just disable) responder's name from selection options~~